acdoussan/blog/_posts/2023-01-17-how-to-replace-a-failed-boot-drive-with-zsf-on-proxmox.md

 	    ata-PNY_CS900_240GB_SSD_PNY22092203030100C65-part3  ONLINE       0     0     0
 ```

-It would be a good idea to try and get the drive alive again before proceeding (reseat the drive, inspect area for
+It would be a good idea to try and get the drive alive again before proceeding (reseat the drive, inspect the area for
 dust, etc) but we're going to assume the drive is good and dead and continue.
-First step is to physically replace the
+The first step is to physically replace
-drive with a suitable (ideally identical) replacement.
+the drive with a suitable (ideally identical) replacement.
 The drive must at least be the same size or bigger.

-Once the drive has been replaced physically, we can move onto the next step.
+Once the drive has been replaced physically, we can move on to the next step.
 We need to copy the partitions from the
-good drive to the new one so that the machine is able to boot from it.
+good drive to the new one so that the machine can boot from it.

 ### Copy the partitions to the new drive from the good drive